open-compass/MMBench-GUI/README.md

         return inputs
     ```

-    - implement `postprocess_uitars` function to process the output of model (the function name is not restricted).
+    - implement `postprocess_uitars` function to process the output of model (the function name is not strictly restricted).
     ```python
     def postprocess_uitars(outputs, model, processor, **kwargs):
         """